-Each student must complete a minimum of 20 clock hours of personal counseling/therapy as part of the Initial School Counseling Licensure Preparation Program.
+Each student must complete a minimum of 20 clock hours of personal counseling/ therapy as part of the Initial School Counseling Licensure Preparation Program.
 Additionally, an ongoing review process serves as a way to assess the student's fit for the program; fit for the profession; emotional, psychological, and intellectual ability; as well as maturity level for functioning safely as a mental health professional.
 GDC faculty will review students each fall and spring semester.
-Each student must successfully pass the PRAXIS I or CBEST exam during their first term in the program.
-Students must also pass the ORELA Protecting Student and Civil Rights in the Educational Environment Examination.
+Students must pass the ORELA Protecting Student and Civil Rights in the Educational Environment Examination.
 During the first semester of internship students must pass the PRAXIS II School Guidance and Counseling exam.
 For more specific information please refer to the student handbook.